Mark Valera: Further family issues

-Less than two weeks after Valera became the third-youngest person in NSW to be sentenced to life without parole, his father, Jack van Krevel, was found stabbed to death in his Albion Park home.
+Less than two weeks after Valera became the third-youngest person in NSW to be sentenced to life without parole; his father, Jack van Krevel, was found stabbed to death in his Albion Park home.
 It was later found that Valera's sister and van Krevel's daughter, Belinda van Krevel, had 'asked' Keith Schreiber (a friend of Valera's who was also a suspect in the O'Hearn murder) to kill her father because he was molesting her two-year-old daughter, and blamed him for Valera's imprisonment.
 Schreiber was found guilty of the murder and was sentenced to life imprisonment with a non-parole period of 12 years.
 He became eligible for parole in 2012.

 Belinda van Krevel, who had been in a relationship with Schreiber, pleaded guilty and was sentenced to six years' imprisonment, with a non-parole period of three and a half years.
-She was released from prison on 1 June 2007, saying "I just want to get on with my life".
+She was released from prison on 1 June 2007, saying, “I just want to get on with my life.”
 She was subsequently arrested in 2010 and charged with assault and theft.
 On 5 July 2013 she was arrested again and charged with the stabbing of her boyfriend.
+She was sentenced to three years in prison.
+A decade later, she was arrested for stabbing a second partner in March 2023, in an attack described by a judge as bearing "disturbing similarities" to the 2013 stabbing.
+She pleaded guilty and was sentenced to six years in prison.